 American Association of Colleges of Nursing (AACN): A national organization that works to establish standards for high quality nursing education at the baccalaureate, graduate, and post-graduate levels.
 The AACN works with nursing programs and schools to implement its education standards.
 The AACN is also the parent institution for the Commission for Collegiate Nursing Education (CCNE), which accredits nursing programs.
 Visit the AACN website.

 American Association of Nurse Practitioners (AANP): The largest national membership organization for nurse practitioners (NPs) across all specialties.
 Membership with the AANP includes access to continuing education resources, professional/career-related services, and information on current developments in health care and advanced nursing.
-The AANP is the parent institution of the American Association of Nurse Practitioners Certification Program.
 Visit the AANP website.

-American Association of Nurse Practitioners Certification Program (AANPCP): One of two organizations that provide certification for nurse practitioners (the other organization is the ANCC).
-Certification through the AANPCP requires fulfilling certain educational and clinical prerequisites and passing a rigorous exam.
+American Academy of Nurse Practitioners Certification Board (AANPCB): One of two organizations that provide certification for nurse practitioners (the other organization is the ANCC).
+Certification through the AANPCB requires fulfilling certain educational and clinical prerequisites and passing a rigorous exam.
 Visit the AANPCP website.

 American College of Nurse Midwives (ACNM): The only national professional association for certified nurse midwives and certified midwives in America.
 Founded in 1929, the ACNM works to maintain and improve the standards for nurse midwifery and midwifery education, and provides membership benefits such as continuing education resources, networking opportunities, and scholarships to CNMs, CMs, and nurse midwifery and midwifery students.
 Visit the ACNM website.